-6.5.1 Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes
+6.5.1 Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes a) Conduction of regular class test, quiz and seminars

 The institute is situated in one of the remote location in Himachal Pradesh.
 The majority of the students are from poor and socially deprived families.
 The basic General knowledge of the student is below the average.
 To improve the overall knowledge of the students and to make them fit for the challenge of life that will be faced by them in near future in their professional life.
 The IQAC has taken an initiative for their all-round development.
 In this regard the decision to conduct regular class tests, seminar and quiz competitions for the student was taken in the meeting of IQAC held on July 04, 2016.
 As a result a considerable improvement in the overall personality of the students was recorded.